 Piles can be protected against corrosion using a variety of tested solutions and may have relatively large diameter final extensions to give sufficient lateral and vertical resistance.
 We produce piles with working loads up to 250kN on a regular basis with much larger capacity available if required.

-Raking piles can provide support for river banks and are particularly useful where the avoidance of cement is an environmental benefit.
+The additional benefit of using raked screwpiles is that increased support is provided for river banks.
+They are also particularly useful where the avoidance of cement is an environmental benefit.